 When I moved to New York, I distributed the products on the East Coast and educated groups of estheticians to familiarize them with the Sonya Dakar product line.
 I trained groups from 5 - 40 people and went to trade shows.
 By that time, I had a really good understanding of different skin types.
 I knew how product ingredients worked and the effectiveness of different skin treatments.
 I also had a lot of retail experience and was able to sell products.
 Over the years, I opened and maintained about 75 accounts, including some very high end resorts and retailers.

-The Skin Retreat is the skin care studio that I now run out of my own home.
+The Skin Retreat is the skin care studio that I now run out of my own home in New York.
 It’s a beautiful and tranquil space.
 I do the Sonya Dakar facials and sell their products.
 I don’t work for my mother anymore, however she still involves me when it comes to product development.

 I love the name of your business, The Skin Retreat.
 It’s creative, but it also clearly tells the story of your business.
 How did you come up with it?

-I serve a vast community of women, all types and all ages.
+At The Skin Retreat, I serve a vast community of women - all types and all ages.
 Some of my clients are dealing with teen acne and others with aging skin.
 I saw that everyone has different life challenges, and I wanted to create a space where they would walk out feeling rejuvenated on all levels.
 I focus on skin, but it’s ultimately all about the retreat experience that I create for the women who come.

 What are the benefits of selling both products and services?

 Think of skin care like getting your body into shape.
 You can't just exercise and work out, and then eat whatever you want.
 If you really want to get healthy, you have to both exercise and watch what you eat.
 It's the same thing for the skin.